-MSU0370/380/390 MASS STORAGE UNITS: The MSU0370, MSU0380, and MSU0390 disk units provide storage capacities of 100, 200, and 300 million bytes respectively, each on a 12-platter removable disk pack.
-Average access time for each disk unit is 31.3 milliseconds.
-DISKETTE UNITS: A central cabinet can house one or two diskette units, offering both single-sided, single-density and double-sided, double-density diskettes.
+MSU0390 MASS STORAGE UNIT: The MSU0390 disk units provide storage capacities of 300 million bytes on a 12-platter removable disk pack.
+Average access time is 31.3 milliseconds.

+DISKETTE UNITS: A central cabinet can house one or two diskette units, offering single-sided, single-density diskettes.